taylorza/zxn-inlineasm-doc/Examples/DOTCommand-bfind.md

 # BFIND DOT Command
-BFIND is a NextZXOS DOT command that enables you to search to text strings in your BASIC source code.
-The command will search any text in the source file including comments and if found will position the editor at the line the text was found.

-For a detailed explanation of creating DOT commands with the NextBASIC Inline Assembler, please see the [HELLO DOT Command Example](DOTCommand-Hello.md)

-This example does show how to interact with the NextBASIC Editor.
-As I am still learning about this myself, do not take this as an example of the right way to do it but rather just an example of what is possible with the NextBASIC Inline Assembler.
+BFIND is a dot command to assist with navigation within NextBASIC programs, written by Chris Taylor.
+It can find specified text within the current program and automatically positions the BASIC editor cursor at the matching line.

 After entering and executing the code below, you should have a file `bfind` in the DOT folder on the SD Card.

-You can test the DOT Command out in this file, for example to find the "usage" message you can enter the following directly in the BASIC editor
+Enter

+`.bfind`

+for usage information, e.g:

+    BASIC Find String v0.4
+    bfind [@]|[@nnnn] <str>
+     @     search from edit line
+     @nnnn search from line nnnn
+     <str> string to find

 `.bfind usage db`

-This will launch the DOT command and scan the source code for the string "usage db".
+Will launch the DOT command and scan the entire source code for the string "usage db".
 The search is not case sensitive, you might want to experiment with adding additional options to support case sensitive searches.

-In addition to doing a global search, you can also specify an `@` argument to specify a location to start the search from.
+In addition to doing a global search, you can also specify an `@` argument to specify the line at which to start the search.
 There are two forms of the argument, with with an explicit line number and the other with no line number specified.

 `.bfind @500 usage db`

-Will search for the string "usage db" starting from line 500 and will not wrap back to the start of the source code.
+Will search for the string "usage db" starting from line 500 to the end of the source code.

 `.bfind @ usage db`

 Will search for the string "usage db" starting after the current line in the editor.
 This form is most useful when used immediately after a global search to search for the next occurrence of a search string.

+For a detailed explanation of creating DOT commands with the NextBASIC Inline Assembler, please see the [HELLO DOT Command Example](DOTCommand-Hello.md)

 ```
  100 RUN AT 3